l27-0-0-l/rpi-k8s-desktop-cluster/README.md

 power management - hardware project (probably arduino + eth + relay shield) https://docs.google.com/drawings/d/1V3gBbgemZfL_gll-Gbh4ge6LJ9uGnUedN-kgccuC3VU/edit?usp=sharing

-hdmi and audio - hdmi should have switch (hardwar project, probably arduino + eth shield + hdmi switch) and analog mixer there will be a need for detection of connected hdmi, and labeling node with active hdmi connection for pulseaudio there are some sound sharing solutions that could be helpful https://docs.google.com/drawings/d/1xN0cfwsOpq-x7y147crP51LZHoOkih-m13GIcx99OWI/edit?usp=sharing
+hdmi and audio - hdmi should have switch (hardware project, probably arduino + eth shield + hdmi switch) and analog mixer there will be a need for detection of connected hdmi, and labeling node with active hdmi connection for pulseaudio there are some sound sharing solutions that could be helpful https://docs.google.com/drawings/d/1xN0cfwsOpq-x7y147crP51LZHoOkih-m13GIcx99OWI/edit?usp=sharing